Skip to Content

 As you travel around the mountain, you’ll come across several red chairs dotted around at unique and interesting locations.
 Put in place by Parks Canada, these chairs are made out of 100% recycled plastic from Canadian landfills and are designed to encourage passersby to take a moment to stop and enjoy the scenery.

-Visit the Above Banff Interpretive Center
+Visit the Above Banff Interpretive Centre

-If you love visiting museums or are simply interested in learning more about the history of Sulphur Mountain, then the Above Banff Interpretive Center has you covered!
+If you love visiting museums or are simply interested in learning more about the history of Sulphur Mountain, then the Above Banff Interpretive Centre has you covered!
 This is a fun little adventure, especially for families, with lots of interactive exhibits to try your hand at.

 Immerse yourself at the Above Banff Theater

 Entrance to the Above Banff Theater is included with your ticket, and we recommend checking it out!
 Here you can see a short, immersive film that shows you Sulphur Mountain like you’ve never seen it before.
-You can book your ticket for the Banff Gondola online here which includes the show!

-Is the Banff gondola worth it?
+Is the Banff Gondola worth it?

 Daniel and Bailey play in the snow at the top oif the Banff Gondola on Sulphur Mountain